-The fifth edition of the European Open will be played in Antwerp like the previous seasons this year in October.
-The tournament has some of the top-most players who will take to court and this will be one of the last tournaments of this curtailed 2020 season.
+The sixth edition of the European Open will be played in Antwerp like the previous seasons this year in October.
+The tournament has some of the top-most players who will take to court and this will be one of the last tournaments of this 2021 season.
 Get all the European Open live streaming options below from Antwerp.

 Looking to watch the Antwerp Open live streaming online?

 - For tennis fans in the UK, Europe, Australia & elsewhere go to bet365 > Tennis > Live Streaming here* to watch & bet on the ATP & WTA tennis live.

 The winner of this Antwerp Open pockets 250 points since it is a part of the ATP 250 circuit and the prize money of 109,310 EUR.
 The doubles winners get 33,210 EUR.

 The European Open is a men’s ATP World Tour 250 series tournament taking place in Antwerp, Belgium.
 It was new for the 2016 ATP World Tour.